mcclaskey/batch_niistats/README.md

 When it is done you will have a .csv file in the same directory as the input .csv file.
 This output file will have the same base name as the input file but will also be prepended with a timestamp and appended with a suffix that denotes the option specified as input.

 # How to install
 You can install `batch_niistats` from the source repository with the command `pip install git+https://github.com/mcclaskey/batch_niistats.git@main` or by cloning the repository and installing from the local directory (recommended).
+It is highly recommended that you run the install (by either method) inside a virtual environment (see below).

-To install from a local directory, first cd to where you store all repos and run the following:
+To install from a local directory, first cd to where you store all repos, create or activate your project environment (if using), and run the following:
 ```
 git clone https://github.com/mcclaskey/batch_niistats.git
 cd batch_niistats